offbyone/ideas/content/old/rants/winxp.md

 Anyway, the uptick of all of this is that i'm about to set out on one of the rarer things i do - an OS *downgrade*.
 Along with Char, who is having WinXP issues, i too am retrograding my system to that beautiful OS, Windows 2000.
 Stability **will** be mine!

-So, if updates either dribble off or turn really hostile-sounding over the next while, well\...
-Assume that things went\... poorly :)
+So, if updates either dribble off or turn really hostile-sounding over the next while, well...
+Assume that things went... poorly :)

 Later, all.